versionone/api-examples/rest/apis-walkthrough.md

 ![cURL Google](https://cloud.githubusercontent.com/assets/1863005/16272737/f3fd2c50-386c-11e6-864f-408abbe67a86.png)

-Unlike the Google's public web site, the VersionOne Lifecycle APIs require authentication/authorization.
+Unlike Google's public web site, the VersionOne Lifecycle APIs require authentication/authorization.
 So, you'll need to use an Access Token.
 The value of the token is `1.aBg7sVXSZeEsf3cwvQFEdkkt384=` for our example instance.
 Using this with cURL is easy.
 Here is the format:

 ```shell
 curl 'http://domain/path' -H 'Authorization:Bearer <access token>'